equivalent/equivalent.github.io/_posts/til/2023-11-30-syestemd-service-daemon-for-puma-server-instaled-under-rvm.md

 rvm alias create myapp ruby-3.2.2@myapp_2023  # rybyversion@gemsetname
 ```

-this creates a wrapper in `/usr/share/rvm/wrappers/myapp` that you  can refer in systemd service file
+Depending where is your RVM instaled (check with `which rvm`) this creates a wrapper in RVM folder.
+Mine is `/usr/share/rvm/wrappers/myapp` .
+This you  can refer in systemd service file.
+(RVM wrapper is something similar to  aias or symbolic link)

 ```
 # /etc/systemd/system/myapp_puma.service